clairetay96/BakerInn/README.md

   * food blogger and influencer
   * tries out many different recipes
   * can only buy niche ingredients in large quantities, but requires them in small quantities
-  * wants to use the platform to connect
+  * wants to use the platform to give away the niche ingredients she has accumulated, and buy them in small quantities.

 ### Epics
 * Enable communication between users